mariohernandez/gatsby_training/README.md

 In some instances, depending on your environment, you may need to append port 8000 to the url (i.e. http://nitflex.lndo.site:8000).

-To see Gatsby up and running, `cd gatsby && npm start`, then Gatsby should be visible at http://gatsby.lndo.site/
+To see Gatsby up and running, `cd gatsby && lando npm start`, then Gatsby should be visible at http://gatsby.lndo.site/

 ### You are done! 🙌 🔥 👊